 One of the main considerations is regulating my body temperatures while hiking.
 Typically, there is a short time at the trailhead when everyone is putting on their hiking boots, gaiters, and backpacks.
 During this time, I will often wear a fleece pullover and maybe a rain jacket to stay warm.
-About 20 minutes into the hike (usually an ascent), I’ll stop to pull these off to keep from getting wet from sweat.
+About 20 minutes into the hike (usually an ascent), I’ll stop to pull off extra clothing to keep from overheating and getting wet from sweat.

 Unless there are strong winds, I don’t usually need many layers or very warm clothes while hiking up a mountain.
 But once I reach the camp, the first priority is to set up a tent, get out of the wind, and layer up, starting with a fresh dry base layer.

 - Pullover top with a hoodie for wind and UV protection